danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 cd image-processing-projects/face-recognition-wrapper
 ````

+4. Configurations:

-4. Edit ./moquitto/Dockerfile and change the default username and password
+Edit ./moquitto/Dockerfile and change the default username and password

 Edit ./python-server/config.py and configure mosquitto username, password, and change any parameters if needed

 5. Ensure /dev/video0 is available on the machine